 Why the strange word order: type first, discriminator second?

-a type tag and the discriminator.
+But the main reason for the Hungarian word order is to be able to parse the name quickly, at a glance, into a type tag and the discriminator.
 If the type is kept at the end of the word it is much harder to parse for informal type checking:

 Compare for instance:

 xdLeft += dxdNext; (good) vs.

 leftXd += nextDxd; (bad).